 But there are so many different places and types of work to choose from, you’ll definitely be able to find one that works for you.
 We’ll cover everything you need to consider when deciding on a program for volunteering abroad.

+Not all volunteer abroad opportunities are created equal.
+Some cost money, others are free.
+Some require commitments of 3 or more months; others only ask that you stay a week.
 There are so many important things to consider before planning a trip to volunteer overseas.
 Here’s our top list.

 10 things to know about volunteering abroad before you sign up

-Safety.
-Learn about the safety of the region you’ll visit and, if possible, talk to other people who have lived or traveled there.
+Learn about the safety of the region you’ll visit, and, if possible, talk to other people who have lived or traveled there.
 Safety can be crime-related or illness-related.
 Some people would prefer to avoid politically volatile regions, but are okay with risking malaria.
 Decide what you value before you book a trip.

 Your dream program may require a 6-month commitment.
 If you’re only able to get away for 3 months, contact them and see if that’s a possibility.
 If not, ask them for recommendations of similar programs and keep on looking.

-What’s Provided.
 Some programs give you food and lodging at no additional cost.
 Others provide lodging, but you’re expected to pay extra for it.
 Still others point you in the right direction by giving you recommendations, but you have to book and pay for it.
 Figure out what your program provides and what you can afford.

-As an example, while we were in Argentina volunteering at Chacra Millalen, we didn’t realize they do not have their volunteers work on the weekend.
+As an example, while we were in Argentina volunteering at Chacra Millalen, we didn’t realize they do not have their volunteers work on the weekends.
 Had we realized that, we might not have planned on Saturday – Sunday as part of our stay.
 It was wonderful being there, but we were there to work.